chethiya/lds/README.md

+Update: LDS2 written in Typescript with more unit tests and better API is WIP at [https://github.com/chethiya/lds](https://github.com/chethiya/lds).

 # lds
 Memory limits in v8 is limited to somewhere around ~1.7GB when it comes to Object and Arrays.
 LargeDS (LDS) tries to overcome this barrier by making use of Typed Arrays by defining basic data structure like Hashtables and ArrayLists